helios-ag/FMElfinderBundle/README.md

 To install this bundle, you'll need both the [ElFinder](/Studio-42/elFinder) and this bundle.

-This instruction explain how to setup bundle on Symfony 2.1 RC
+This instruction explain how to setup bundle on Symfony 2.1

 ### Step 1: Installation